-- 1. God's decree is both of ends and means.-For all his purposes are executed by fit means.
-He that "hath chosen us to salvation." bringeth it about by "the belief of the truth and sanctification of the Spirit."
-(2 Thess. ii.
-13.)
-And without faith and holiness no man shall see God and escape condemnation.
-(Heb. xi.
-6; xii.
-14.)
-God had assured Paul, that there should be "no loss of any man's life among them, except of the ship;" (Acts xxvii.
-22;) and yet afterward, Paul telleth them, "Except these abide in the ship, ye cannot be saved."
-(Verse 31.)
-How could that assurance given to Paul from God, and Paul's caution to the mariners, stand together?
-Doth the purpose of God depend upon the uncertain will and actions of men?
-I answer: Not as a cause from whence it receiveth its force and strength, but as a means appointed also by God to the execution of his decree; for by the same decree God appointeth the event, what he will do, and the means by which he will have it to be done.
-And the Lord revealing by his word this conjunction of ends and means, there is a necessity of duty lying upon man to use these means, and not to expect the end without them.
-God intended to save all in the ship, and yet the mariners must abide in the ship.
-Therefore what God hath joined together let no man separate.
-If we separate these things, God doth not change his counsel, but we pervert his order to our own destruction. - 2.
-God, that hath bidden us to believe his promises, hath forbidden us to tempt his providence.
-(Matt. iv.
-7.)-Now we tempt God, when we desire him to give an extraordinary proof of his care over us, when ordinary means will serve the turn, or be useful to us. - 3.
-Though the means seem to have no connexion with the end; yet if God hath enjoined them for that end, we must use them.-As in the instance of Naaman: God was resolved to cure him; but Naaman must take his prescribed way, though against his own fancy and conceit: "Go and wash in Jordan seven times, and thy flesh shall come again to thee, and thou shalt be clean."
-(2 Kings v.
-10.)
-Compare verse 13: "If the prophet had bid thee do some greater thing, wouldest thou not have done it?"
-So, Peter must submit to be washed, though he could not see the benefit of it.
-(John xiii.
-6, 7.)
-So, the blind man must submit to have his eyes anointed with clay, and wash in the pool of Siloam; (John ix.
-6, 7;) though the clay seemed to put out his eyes, rather than cure them; and the pool could not wash away his blindness.
-But means appointed by God must be used, whatever improbabilities are apprehended by us. - 4.
-That when God's will is expressly declared concerning the event, yet he will have the means used.-As for instance: God was absolutely resolved to add fifteen years more to Hezekiah's life: yet he must take a lump of figs, and lay it on the boil.
-(2 Kings xx.
-5-7.)
-Which plainly showeth, that no promise on God's part, nor assuarnce on ours, hindereth the use of means: God will work by them, not without them.
+1. Gods Decree is both of Ends and Means; for all his Purposes are: executed by fit means.
+He that bath chosen us to Salvation, bringeth it about by the belief of the Truth and Sanstification of the Spirit, 2 Thes.
+2.13.
+And without Faith and Holiness no man shall see God, and escape condemnation.
+God had affured Paul, That there should be no loss of any mans life among them except of the Ship, Act.
+27. 22.
+And yet afterward versign.
+Paul telleth them, Except these abide in the Ship ye cannot be saved.
+How could that Assurance given to Paul from God, and Pauls; Caution to the Mariners stand together?
+Doth the purpose of God, depend upon the uncertain will and actions of men?
+I answer not as a cause, from whence it receiveth its force and strength, but as a means appointed also by God to the execution of his Decree; for by the same: Decree God appointeth the event what he will do, and the means by which he will have it to be done; and the Lord revealing by his Word: this conjunction of Ends and Means, there is a necessity of Duty lying. upon man to use these Means and not to expect the End without them.
+God intended to save all in the Ship, and yet the Mariners must abide. in the Ship; therefore what God hath joined together let no man separate: If we separate these things God doth not change his Counsel, but we pervert his order to our own destruction.

+2ly.
+God that hath bidden us to believe bis Promises, hath forbiddens us to tempt his Providence, Mat.
+4. 7.
+Now we tempt God, when we defire him to give an extraordinary proof of his care over us, when ordinary Means will serve the turn, or be useful to us.

+yet if God hath injoined them for that End, we must use them.
+As in the instance of Naaman, God was resolved to cure him; but Naaman, must take his prescribed way, though against his own fancy and conceit, 2 King.
+5. 10.
+Wish in Jordan seven times, and thy sless shall come again unto thee, and thoushalt be clean.
+Compare vers.
+13. If the Prophet bad bidden thee to do some greater thing, &c.
+50 Joh.
+13. 6, 7: Petermust submit to be mashed, though he could not see the benefit of it.
+So Foh.

+Job.
+9. 6,7. the blind man must submit to have his eyes anointed with clay, and wash in the Pool of Silvam; though the Clay seemed to put out his eyes rather than cure them; and the Pool could not wash away his blindness; but Means appointed by God must be used, whatever improbabilities are apprehended by us.

+4. That when Gods Will is expresly declared concerning the Event, yet he will have the Means used; as for instance, 2 King.
+20. 5, 6, 7.
+God was absolutely resolved to add fifteen years more to Hezekiahs life, yet he must take a lump of Figs and lay it on the boil: Which plainly sheweth that no promise on Gods part, nor assurance on ours hindresh the use of Means, God will work by them, not without them.